Albany, Oregon’s Talking Water Gardens

 The last place I thought I’d be going for a nature walk was a water reclamation facility.

 Thoughts of stinky brown water filled my head, but the local visitor’s center assured me this would be good clean fun.
 This water reclamation facility was once a lumber mill is now part of Albany and Millersburg, Oregon’s Talking Water Gardens.

-Situated near the banks of the famous Willamette River is this fifty-acre site costing around $14 million to build.
+Situated near the banks of Oregon‘s famous Willamette River is this fifty-acre site costing around $14 million to build.
 Opened in July of 2012, the gardens have welcomed thousands of visitors seeking a peaceful natural place to walk.
-Some five million gallons of water flows through a series of streams and rock waterfalls; attracting more than just human visitors.
+Some five million gallons of water flow through a series of streams and rock waterfalls; attracting more than just human visitors.